zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 ## Keeping track of object liveness

-TODO - this is actually wrong; fix.

 In theory, what we need to do to generate profiles of retained, unfreed objects is fairly simple; when our newobj tracepoint hook is called, add the object into a hashmap (keyed by its VALUE), and when the freeobj hook is called, remove that VALUE from the hashmap.
 Unfortunately, it's not _quite_ that simple.

+### Sampling

-Firstly, there's the problem of sampling.
+Firstly, There's the problem of sampling.
 As mentioned in the main documentation, RMP is designed to work by sampling N% of allocations, and building up a holistic picture of memory usage by combining profiles from multiple instances of your application.
 Ideally, we would simply skip over the newobj or freeobj tracepoint (100 - N)% of the time without doing any work at all; however, we always need to _look_ in the live object hashmap for the object in our freeobj hook, because we don't magically know _which_ N% of allocations made their way into that map.

-More concerningly, there are circumstances where Ruby calls newobj for an object, without ever calling freeobj on it at all!
-This seems to happen most often, that I've seen, for objects of time `T_IMEMO` (which represent pieces of Ruby code, as far as I can tell).
-There are a couple of tricky parts of handling this.
+### Recursive hook non-execution

+Secondly, Ruby refuses to run newobj/freeobj hooks re-entrantly.
+If an object is allocated inside a newobj hook, the newobj hook will NOT be called recursively on that object.
+If the newobj hook triggers a GC, and an object is therefore freed, the freeobj hook will NOT be called either.

+This means that any object we allocate inside the newobj hook won't be included in heap samples (slightly annoying, but not a dealbreaker), but also that we might miss the fact that an object is freed if GC is triggered in the newobj hook (huge problem; trashes the accuracy of our data).
+GC can be triggered even in the absence of allocating any Ruby objects, too (`ruby_xmalloc` can trigger it).

+So, to work around this, we disable GC during our newobj hook.
+The catch is, we can't quite do that by simply calling `rb_gc_disable`; that actually _completes_ any in-progress GC sweep before returning, which does exactly what we _don't_ want (causes objects to be freed whilst we're in a newobj tracepoint hook, thus causing their freeobj hooks to not fire).
+We hacked around this, for now, by directly flipping the `dont_gc` bit on the `rb_objspace` struct to temporarily disable (and then re-enable later) GC.

+### rb_gc_force_recycle

-Firstly, our newobj hook could be called twice for the same VALUE, without a freeobj for it in the interim.
+In Ruby versions < 3.1, there's an API `rb_gc_force_recycle`, which directly marks an object as freed without going through machinery like running freeobj tracepoint hooks.
+This is used in the standard library in a few places, and results in a situation where our newobj hook could be called twice for the same VALUE, without a freeobj for it in the interim.

 We can detect this by checking to see in our newobj hook whether or not the VALUE is already in the live object map.
 If so, treat that as a free of that VALUE first, and _then_ follow the new-object path.

-Secondly, at any given point, we have to treat any VALUE as if it might have become invalid while we weren't looking.
-We can't assume that if freeobj hasn't removed an object from the map, that it's actually still valid.
-In practice, this turns into a bunch of checks to see if VALUEs are T_NONE before touching them (it seems, when Ruby does internally "free" an object without calling our freeobj hook, it zeros the objects type out to T_NONE).

-Finally, it means we also have to check that VALUES are not T_NONE whilst generating the pprof report; otherwise, we would be counting that object as still live when in fact it has been freed.
+This is probably good enough, since most usages of `rb_gc_force_recycle` are to "free" otherwise very short lived objects, so it's very likely the VALUE will be re-used for another object pretty soon.
+So hopefully it won't distort the heap profiles too much.

 ## Deferred size measurement

-TODO - this is also outdated and wrong.

 As well as recording the fact that an object was allocated, we'd like to record the size of the allocation too.
 Ruby provides a method for this, `rb_obj_memsize_of()`, which will tell you the total size of the memory backing a given VALUE - both the size it occupies in the [Ruby heap](https://jemma.dev/blog/gc-compaction), as well as any other malloc'd memory reported for the object, e.g. as reported by a C extension thorugh it's `.dsize` callback.